ThierrySans/CSCC09/project/index.md

 Since every project is unique, grading is subjective.
 While evaluating the application, the course staff will take into considerations:

 - is the idea challenging and substantial?
+- what is the amount of new things that the students have had to learn?
 - it it complex to build?
 Is it complex to deploy?
-- is the user interface intuitive and appealing?
+- is the user interface user-friendly?
 - is the application working well?
 - is the application secured?
 - is it well implemented? does it covers the concepts seen in class correctly?